 •“What a little moonlight can do” was a great contribution to her success

 •She broke new ground with Shaw becoming one of the first female African-American vocalists to work with a white orchestra

 •Her popularity increased after “Strange Fruit”

 Billie herself shares that she was not allowed to sit with the other band members because she belongs to the black community.
 The audience insulted her, she couldn’t maintain her spirit, and then she had to get down off the stage.
 At that time she was working with Artie Shaw.
 A few days later her amazing performance as Billie forced the same audience to appreciate her.

 In 1947 she faced legal troubles because of having drugs.
 Due to drug addiction, she was in a miserable condition because of her name and popularity the police officers sent her to the hospital for a checkup.
 Soon she was released because of her kind behavior.

 She thought that now she is slandered, the public will not accept her but when she took a step forward the public again started to support her.

 Sadly she was again arrested in 1949 for the same reason of drug addiction.

-Firstly she was married to Jimmy Monroe then with Joe Guy and after then one year before her death with Louis Mckay.
+Firstly she was married to Jimmy Monroe then to Joe Guy and then one year before her death to Louis Mckay.

 Cause of Billie Holiday’s death?